iamkahvi/gatsby-blog/content/posts/2021-08-30-Graduation.md

 For me, this next phase of my life contains nothing especially new.
 I’ve already worked the same job for 4 months during my internship.
 Obviously, I’ll be able to dive deeper into every aspect of the job.
 But in general, I have a pretty good idea of what to expect.

-I want to work a job that I like.
-And I want to see how that feels.
-Or if that even matters?

-I never thought I would continue doing school immediately after my undergrad.
+I never thought I'd continue doing school immediately after my undergrad.
 I have always been anxious to start living outside the educational setting.

 I would like to go to law school.
 But later on.
 Once I’ve learned how to work hard like Obama did.